 - Lateral/Diagonal flow

-Organizational communication from the executive leaders is often perceived to be less in-tune and vaguer than from key sources closest to employees.
+Organizational communication from the executive leaders is often perceived to be less in tune and vaguer than from key sources closest to employees.

 Upward communication to the upper echelon is often filtered or blocked, such that only information that enhances credibility and status is sent up the line.
-A culture that embraces upward communication is required so that information shared with management is not ignored or used to place blame.
+A culture that embraces upward communication is required, so that information shared with management is not ignored or used to place blame.

-Lateral communication within the organization may perhaps hold barriers too, which may include lack of motivation, rivalry issues, or specialization.
+Lateral communication within the organization may perhaps hold barriers too, which may include a lack of motivation, rivalry issues, or specialization.

 Specialization is an area where communication may be particularly difficult between organizations, as technical jargon, acronyms, and abbreviations that may hinder the ability of one organization to comprehend the needs of the other.
 To assist with breaking communication barriers, organizations must understand the interpersonal aspects at the individual level.